pdm-project/pdm/docs/usage/project.md

     Afterwards you can manage the installations using either `rye toolchain` or `pdm python`.

 ## Virtualenv or not

 After you select the Python interpreter, PDM will ask you whether you want to create a virtual environment for the project.
-If you choose yes, PDM will create a virtual environment in the project root directory, and use it as the Python interpreter for the project.
+If you choose **yes**, PDM will create a virtual environment in the project root directory, and use it as the Python interpreter for the project.

 If the selected Python interpreter is in a virtual environment, PDM will use it as the project environment and install dependencies into it.
 Otherwise, `__pypackages__` will be created in the project root and dependencies will be installed into it.

 For the difference between these two approaches, please refer to the corresponding sections in the docs: